sun-xx/sun-xx/README.md

 # Welcome!
-I am a student from Shanghai,China,14.
+I am a student/developer from Shanghai,China,14.
 You can call me DSTRO.
-A Python,C/Cpp Developer.A Touhou Project player too.
+A Python,C/Cpp Developer.
+A Touhou Project lover too.

 ---

 My projects: SJA(Scratch Json Analyzer) developed with GuYan,kunkun
-CTE(Cpp Touhou Engine,coming soon!) developing with dynamder
+Genso-Y: developing with dynamder

-My e-mail:supershc@126.com
+To reach me:supershc@126.com

+(Not a good English speaker)